Ankle Joint Replacement

 Ankle joint replacement is also recommended for elderly patients with a severe fracture from osteoporosis, or presence of a tumor in the ankle joint.

 Ankle joint replacement surgery is performed under general anesthesia.
 Your surgeon makes an incision over the front of the ankle.
 The muscles are retracted and tendons and ligaments are moved away to expose the ankle joint.
 The damaged part of the tibia, fibula, and talus bone is then removed using special instruments, and the remaining part of the bones are reshaped to fit the new artificial joint or prosthesis.
 A bone graft is inserted between the tibia and fibula to create a fusion of the two bones and prevent loosening of the prosthesis.
 The prosthetics are kept in position by using special bone cement and instrumentation such as screws to support the artificial ankle.

 At the end of the surgery, tendons and other structures are placed back in position covering the new joint and the wound is sutured closed and covered with a sterile dressing.

 What is the Post-operative Care for an Ankle Joint Replacement?

 Following ankle joint replacement, the patient may need to stay in the hospital for 2-3 days and will be advised on precautions for a successful recovery.

 As with any major surgery, there are potential risks involved.
-The possible complications associated with ankle joint replacement include infection, fracture of the tibia or fibula bone, dislocation of the ankle, damage to nerves or blood vessels, blood clots (Deep Venous Thrombosis), loosening of artificial components, failure to relieve pain, instability and stiffness.
+The possible complications associated with ankle joint replacement include infection, fracture of the tibia or fibula bone, dislocation of the ankle, damage to nerves or blood vessels, blood clots (DVT or Deep Venous Thrombosis), loosening of artificial components, failure to relieve pain, instability and stiffness.